 - The class teacher may suggest ways of how you can support your child.

-- Parent training courses are regularly advertised in our school newsletter.
+- Parent training courses are advertised in our school newsletter and on the school website

-- Teaching staff offer welcome meetings that direct you in the support you can offer through home learning in their reading, writing, maths and social development.
+- Teaching staff provide 'Welcome to Year _' presentations that direct you in the support you can offer through home learning in reading, writing, maths and social development.

 How will my child be included in activities outside the classroom including school trips